 Weekly Pipeline Review

-Lots of sales teams start the week with a pipeline review.
+Lots of sales teams start on Monday with a weekly sales meeting.
 This meeting usually lasts between thirty minutes and one hour.
 It gives your sales team the opportunity to reflect on their current prospects and share any important updates.

 These quick meetings are important for sales managers.
 They can give you a better idea about the health of your pipeline and make it easier for you to create accurate sales forecasts.
 They can also help you assess the performance and engagement of your team.